 Studying abroad as part of your Law degree at Maynooth offers a fantastic opportunity to live in a different country, expand your cultural, social and linguistic horizons, and experience different approaches and methods of university education.
 Students on any of our undergraduate programmes can take their penultimate year to study in Europe as an Erasmus student (for which Erasmus grants are available), or outside of Europe as an international student.
 For example, some of our students have studied law at Boston College Law School, alongside graduate students.
-David Fitzmaurice and Sharon Hickey both studied at Boston and have each gone on to complete LLMs in top US universities since graduating from Maynooth University Department of Law.
+David Fitzmaurice and Sharon Hickey both studied at Boston and have each gone on to complete LLMs in top US universities since graduating from Maynooth University School of Law and Criminology.

 The partner universities which currently offer modules in Law are listed below.
 The majority of these universities offer modules in English.
 For a full list of the University's general Erasmus partners and also Non-EU partners (i.e. across all disciplines, not just Law), see the International Office's website.
 If you have an interest in a particular partner university that is not currently listed as offering Law modules, it may still be possible to check what is available in terms of Law.